Mr. Plow

 "Mr. Plow" is the ninth episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox Network in the United States on November 19, 1992.
-In the episode, Homer buys a snowplow and starts a business plowing driveways.
-It is a huge success, and inspired by this, Barney Gumble starts a rival company and quickly puts Homer out of business.
+It originally aired on Fox in the United States on November 19, 1992.
+In the episode, Homer buys a snowplow and starts a business plowing driveways as "Mr. Plow".
+It is a huge success and, inspired by this, Barney Gumble starts a rival company as the "Plow King" and quickly puts Homer out of business.

 The episode was written by Jon Vitti and directed by Jim Reardon.
 The episode was well received, with some critics calling it one of the best in the show's history.

 Dan Castellaneta won his second consecutive Emmy Award for "Outstanding Voice-Over Performance" for this episode (Castellaneta performs the voice of both Homer and Barney in the series).
 The episode was also submitted in the "Outstanding Comedy Series" category although ultimately it was not nominated.